mddazure/p2s-vpn-internet-gateway/README.md

 There are scenario's where internet traffic needs to the forced up the tunnel as well, to break out at the network hub.
 Think of:
 - Securing internet access when using public wifi access points.
 - Requirement to filter and scan internet access at a central firewall and proxy.
-- Hide or annonimize the user's public ip address.
+- Hide or anonymize the user's public ip address.
 - Geographically move the user's public ip address, for instance to access services not available at the user's location.

 This article describes a remote access internet gateway in Azure, and provides a reference implementation in Bicep.